 TEAM OF HIGHLY SKILLED MEDICAL PROFESSIONALS

-To help your research, ask your primary care physician and contact the treatment center itself, and be sure to ask about its medical team.
+To facilitate your research, you may want to ask your primary care physician to contact the treatment clinic itself, to become familiar with the facility and inquire about the credentials of the medical team.

-- Stimulate stem cell and blood vessel growth
+- Mobilization of stem cells and stimulation of blood vessel growth

-- Strengthen the immune system and its ability to fight disease and infection
+- Strengthening of the immune system and its ability to fight disease and infection

 - Enhancement of mitochondrial function and regeneration

 When searching for a specialized treatment clinic, whether for HBOT or any other specialty, it's likely you've asked for a referral from your primary care physician or another specialist.
 Such recommendations can be very helpful, especially if you don’t know anyone who’s received HBOT, and are not completely sure where to begin your search.